PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-05-15-hello-welcome-analytics-storytelling-networking.md

 ---
-layout: default
+layout: post
-title: Hello & Welcome!
-Adventures in Analytics, Storytelling, and Authentic Networking
+title: "Hello & Welcome!
+Adventures in Analytics, Storytelling, and Authentic Networking"
 date: 2025-05-15 08:00:00 -0700
 published: true
+excerpt: "Welcome to my blog!
+I'm Jennifer Chin—a Tacoma-based analyst and storyteller on a quest to share insights and build authentic connections.
+Let's get this conversation started!"
 ---

 ## Hello and Welcome!